DOT Rule 49 CFR Part 40 Section 40.43

-Subpart D - Collection Sites, Forms, Equipment and Supplies Used in DOT Urine Collections
+Subpart D - Collection Sites, Forms, Equipment and Supplies Used in DOT Urine and Oral Fluid Collections

-§ 40.43 What steps must operators of collection sites take to protect the security and integrity of urine collections?
+§ 40.43 What steps must operators of collection sites and collectors take to protect the security and integrity of urine collections?

 (a) Collectors and operators of collection sites must take the steps listed in this section to prevent unauthorized access that could compromise the integrity of collections.